Buckingham Fountain

 Advertising

-It often feels like the second you step outside, money is immediately sucked from your wallet.
-Prices for things like concerts, a fancy latte or trendy bars are getting higher and higher, but that doesn't mean that everything in Chicago will break your budget.
+These days, even the simple act of stepping outside feels like it siphons money from your wallet.
+Prices for minor luxuries like concerts, a fancy latte or trendy bars are climbing higher and higher, but that doesn't mean that everything in Chicago will wreck your budget.
 There are plenty of activities around the city that don't cost a penny.
 Give your bank account a rest by exploring captivating Chicago museums during free museum days, checking out a beautiful park or laughing out loud during a free show at a comedy club.
 Our list of the best free things to do in Chicago is here to save you some dough.

 RECOMMENDED: Our complete guide to the best things to do in Chicago